Meteor-Community-Packages/ground-db/README.md

 GroundDB.onCacheDatabase = function(name) {};
 GroundDB.onCacheMethods = function() {};
 GroundDB.onTabSync = function(key) {};

+// Reactive status of all subscriptions, ready or not:
+GroundDB.ready();
 ```

 ##Conflict handling *IN the works - not ready for use yet*